 - In more severe cases, there may be weight loss and symptoms related to vitamin deficiencies.

-Is SIBO contagious?
+Is SIBO Contagious?

 Unlike many other bacterial infections of the gastrointestinal tract, SIBO is not contagious, and there is no evidence that exposure to any single microorganism increases the risk for developing SIBO.
 SIBO occurs due to a complex interplay of many different factors and is not passed on between individuals.
 However, some evidence suggests that there is an association between Helicobacter pylori and methane production, suggesting that H. pylori plays a role in gut dysbiosis.
 (8)

 Antibiotics are often used to treat SIBO.
 However, studies show that despite treatment with antibiotics, recurrence develops in almost half of all patients within one year.
 One study comparing treatment with rifaximin (the most commonly used antibiotic for SIBO) and botanical antimicrobials showed slightly better outcomes with the botanical protocol, but still with successful treatment in close to only half of all patients after one course of treatment.